Depredador-cloud/C-programming-basics/README.md

 # C-programming-basics
-Sure!
-Here's a more detailed explanation of the C programming language, breaking down each section and providing additional context and examples:

 # Introduction to C Programming Language

 C is a powerful general-purpose programming language that is widely used in various fields such as system programming, embedded systems, and developing software applications.
 Here is a basic explanation of the C programming language, using information from "C Programming for Arduino" by Julien Bayle.